-Katie E. Brown is currently a Graduate Research Assistant at the University of North Carolina at Charlotte in the department of Middle, Secondary, and K-12 Education.
+Katie E. Brown is currently a doctoral candidate at the University of North Carolina at Charlotte in the department of Middle, Secondary, and K-12 Education.
 She holds both a B.A. in Literatures in English and an MAEd. in secondary education.
-She also serves as a Doctoral Fellow with the Urban Education Collaborative at UNCC and vice president of the graduate student organization Urban Educators for Change.
+She also serves as a Doctoral Fellow with the Urban Education Collaborative at UNCC.
 Katie is currently pursuing a Ph.D. in the field of Curriculum and Instruction - Urban Education.
-Her research interests include: Montessori programs in public schools; school experiences of LGBTQ youth; and charter schools.
+Her research interests include Montessori programs in public schools, school experiences of LGBTQ youth, and charter schools.
 Katie can be reached at kgolfus@uncc.edu.